ARIS-Robotics/pytorch-CycleGAN-and-pix2pix/README.md

-#This is a repository that aims to create RetinaGAN
+# This fork aims to implement RetinaGAN using the style of this package
 <img src='imgs/horse2zebra.gif' align="right" width=384>

 <br><br><br>